tesla3327/michaelnthiessen/src/pages/avoid-mutating-prop-directly/index.md

 Keeping these rules makes our components simpler and easier to reason about.

 ### Props are overwritten when re-rendering
-And another thing to keep in mind.
+There is another thing to keep in mind.

 When Vue re-renders your component -- which happens every time something changes -- it will overwrite any changes you have made to your props.